salottodev/bisq-mobile/README.md

 We are currently working in the project definition and Github issues will soon be available for contributors to pick what would they like to help with.
 Stay tuned for updates.

+For Jetpack Compose best practices in this project, see the [Compose guidelines](./docs/compose-guidelines/README.md).

 For now follow along to learn how to run this project.
 If you are a mobile enthusiast and feel driven by Bisq goals, please reach out!